BuilderIO/builder/packages/sdks/output/react/README.md

 # Builder.io React SDK v2 (BETA)

 This is the React v2 SDK.

-It is still in Beta: for the stable React v1 SDK [go here](../../../react/).
+NOTE: it is still in Beta.
+For the stable React v1 SDK [go here](../../../react/).

 ## Mitosis